KEZIA KINGSTON

 Occupational Therapist

-I started Staying Independent in early 2024 with no clients, no staff, and no funding - just a strong belief that people with disability deserved better care than what was available.
-Within two years, it grew into one of Sydney's fastest-growing NDIS providers, built around a simple idea: that allied health and support work are most powerful when they work together as one team, under one roof.
-So simple, but not the norm.
+I started Staying Independent in early 2024 with no clients, no staff, and no funding.
+Two years on, it is one of Sydney's fastest growing NDIS providers, with a team of more than twenty and 150+ participants.
+We built it around a simple idea: allied health and support work are most powerful when they work together as one team, under one roof.
+Simple, and still rare.

-In 2025, I received global recognition including Gold Stevie® Awards for Healthcare Innovation and Healthcare Management across Asia-Pacific, and Global Entrepreneur of the Year — Healthcare.
+In 2025, I received Gold Stevie® Awards for Healthcare Innovation and Healthcare Management across Asia-Pacific, and Global Entrepreneur of the Year in Healthcare.

-My personal ethos is simple: I lean into the people society pulls away from.
 Cognitive disability is one of the most misunderstood and underserved areas in both healthcare and technology.
-Unlike physical disability, it's often invisible and the systems, tools, and platforms that shape modern life are almost never designed with it in mind.
-That gap is where I've chosen to focus.
+Unlike physical disability, it is often invisible, and the systems, tools, and platforms that shape modern life are almost never designed with it in mind.
+That gap is where I have chosen to focus my career.

-To do it, I created an entirely new category: Cognitive Mobility™ - the idea that a person's ability to navigate and participate in the cognitive demands of daily life deserves the same attention, investment, and innovation that physical mobility has received for decades.
+Underpinning both is a category I created: Cognitive Mobility™.
+The idea that a person's ability to navigate and participate in the cognitive demands of daily life deserves the same attention, investment, and innovation that physical mobility has had for decades.

 “Improve efficiency, measure outcomes, and save participants funding through collaborative care.”